Milford Sound and Te Anau are not only beautiful in their own right, but the journey to and from them is breathtaking too.

 We returned to the mainland, and headed to the mini golf for an oldies versus youngies match.
 It was of course Mum and Dads home turf after their practice run the day before and they knew the lay of the land.
 They used this wisely to their advantage, and the oldies were victorious.

-We split off for food, as me and Gemma wanted to try the cheaper looking Italian.
+We split off for food, as me Iwanted to try the cheaper looking Italian.
 Turns out it’s much better!
-We even had a doggy bag for the bits we couldn’t finish.
-We all reconvened at the motel and Mum hit the hay after a long day, but Dad, Gem and I fancied a drink so we hit the local pub.
+I even had a doggy bag for the bits I couldn’t finish.
+We all reconvened at the motel and Mum hit the hay after a long day, but Dad and I fancied a drink so we hit the local pub.
 Their was a rock band on, and we played pool with some locals whilst listening to the rockers.
 We knew we had a big day in Queenstown the next day so didn’t stay long, it was back to the room with no doors for a kip!